Code-Institute-Submissions/IFDMSP-A/README.md

 ### This is caused by session-data conflict , when the application detects partial data resident from a previous execution of the game

+>## TIPS

+> * The game has some random elements that impact the algorithm.
+Therefore it is not certain that by elimination, or addressing of all issue in a district ,every resident will comply and swing to support your party.
+This is also the case in real life, as there are strategic, opportunist and generally flaky personas in any democracy.
+With this in mind the best way to assure your parties outright victory is to canvass and promote your pledges in as many districts as possible.

+> * There are (25) Districts to canvass.
+Take the presented data on the "Districts View" with a pinch of salt.
+In the fog of war and politics, information can not always be assumed as reliable.
+View the population data to gain a better understanding of your residents and their whims.
+Each resident has specific characteristics and issues.
+There can be any volume of residents, from  a coupe of hundred in a district to a few thousand.
+However each resident has the following information about the,

+># Priorities

+* Use your pledge priorities carefully.
+* Initially scan all district contents to determine which pledges to include in you manifesto
+* when promoting in each district, first quickly scan the residents view and rough guess the most common issue or bug-bear of the residents.
+Then use your 2 high pledges('H') on the most significant.
+After than the ('M') in that order and so on.

+* Remember even if you do not promote your manifesto , you will still have the trickle effect.
+That is, voters moving from one party to another under their own volition.
+It is possible for a party to be totally wiped out from the main party list.

+* -Roll Number.
+(Their vote number, which is also their head count)
+* -Issue ID .... (what's bugging them)
+* -Name.
+* -Conversion Value.
+(This is the amount of effort needed to swing their allegiance. this is addressed by pledge priority.. but also by the individuals volition)
+* -Party..
+(This is their current party a allegiance)

+># Double Tap/Click Screen

+* "District View" to - jump to top of screen
+* "Residents View" - to jump to top of screen
+* "Results Page" - to jump to top of screen

 ># END